 The world is in unrest.
 Power-hungry villains and evil warlords are readying their forces.
 It falls to you to lead your people against these armies, and only your best strategic plans can save the day.
 Fight the good fight in any era or locale.
-Play a simple game of capture the flag armed with water balloons, or climb into the cockpit of a 100 foot high armored warrier.
+Play a simple game of capture the the good right in any era or locale.
+Play a simple game of capture ine flag armed with water balloons, or climb into the cockpit of a 100 foot high armored warrier.
 Explore the deepest dungeons, defend your galaxy, or create your own scenarios with this incredible war game construction set/simulator.
 Your imagination is your only limit.
 You will deploy your forces with total control over hostile terrain while you scroll a graphic bird's-eye window over an immense world.
 War Monger has terrific 320x200 resolution, 16 color graphics and includes a tile editor to create or edit your own.
 Play against the computer, battle with another player, or simply watch the computer plot against itself.
 The enemy is everywhere.
 Are you ready to take on the challenge as the War Monger?
 Req.
 128K CoCo 3 and disk drive.